Small-Bodies-Node/catch-demo-scripts/python/README.md

 # Demo Python Scripts for CATCH API

 ## Introduction
-Demonstration scripts for interacting with the CATCH APIs using Python.
+Demonstration scripts for interacting with the CATCH API using Python.

 ## catch-minimal.py